PHP and AJAX Live Search

-AJAX can be used for a more user friendly and interactive
+AJAX can be used to create more user-friendly and interactive searches.

 AJAX Live Search